PaulJWright/weird_salads/docker/README.rst

     restart: always

-I also shouldn't have made this pip installable as scm_setuptools causes havok, see below:
+I also shouldn't have made this pip installable as `setuptools_scm` causes havok, see below:

 .. code:: bash